-- A. Six absences in any period and the athlete cannot participate until they meet with and are cleared by the Athletic Director. - B. Each additional absence beyond six in a period will cause the athlete to have to sit out one contest. - C. If an athlete gets to ten absences in any period he/she can be dropped from the team. - D. Absences due to teams leaving early for games do not count toward these totals. - E. Pre-approved trips to college showcases or try outs do not count toward these totals.
+- A. Six unexcused absences in any block, the athlete cannot participate until they meet with and are cleared by the Athletic Director. - B. Each additional unexcused absence beyond six in a block could cause the athlete to have to sit out one contest. - C. If an athlete accumulates 10 unexcused absences in any block he or she can be dropped from the team. - D. Absences due to teams leaving early for games do not count toward these totals. - E. Pre-approved trips to college showcases or try outs do not count toward these totals.
 These trips must be cleared in advance by the Student Information/Attendance Office. - F. Approved college visits (Seniors only) do not count toward these totals.